Just Us Two TravelEuropean City Breaks & Faraway Destinations

 Aswell as all the ancient Roman goodies, inside the Vatican Museum is an incredible Egyptian exhibition.
 Sarcophagi, mummies, and all kinds of artifacts from Egypt are on show.
 We loved this as Egypt is somewhere we are planning on visiting one day, so these were great to see.

-UPDATE – Since writing this post we did indeed visit Egypt.
-In the Summer of 2023 we had an amazing two weeks in Hurghada, and travelled to Cairo, Giza and Luxor.
+Since writing this post, we did indeed visit Egypt.
+In the summer of 2023, we had an amazing two weeks in Hurghada and travelled to Cairo, Giza and Luxor.
 We had desert adventures, and more.
 You can read all about that trip here – The best trips to book when visiting Hurghada, Egypt.

 SAINT PETER’S BASILICA

-The ‘Basilica di San Pietro in Vaticano’ was constructed between 1506 and 1626.
-It was built on the site of another church dating from the time emperor Constantine ruled in 324AD.
+They constructed the ‘Basilica di San Pietro in Vaticano’ between 1506 and 1626.
+Another church, which Emperor Constantine ruled in 324AD, stood on the site where they built the Basilica di San Pietro in Vaticano.
 It is said that this church held the grave of Saint Peter.

-The queue to get in was huge.
-It moved quickly.
+The queue to get in was huge, but it shortened quickly.
 Admission to the Basilica was free, but you can book guided tours and experiences for a cost.
 Tombs of popes and saints, huge marble monuments and memorials are everywhere.

 VISIT THE COLOSSEUM

 Another ancient site you simply have to visit during your stay in Rome is, of course, the Colosseum.
-This huge arena has stood mostly intact for centuries.
+This vast arena has stood mostly intact for centuries.
 They estimate that close to 400,000 people possibly died here.
-It is one of the new seven wonders of the world.
+It is one of the new Seven Wonders of the World.

 Priority Colosseum, Roman Forum & Palatine.
 Enjoy exclusive priority access to the Colosseum, Roman Forum, and Palatine Hill on a guided tour.
 Walk in the footsteps of gladiators and emperors as you travel back to the era of ancient Rome.